The situation

 - Prompts are configuration.
 Treat them like it: version control, review, CI, release pipeline, rollback.
 The damage of ignoring this is cheap to inflict and expensive to detect.

 - Git is the source of truth; Bedrock is the runtime registry.
-Git gives PRs, diffs, code review, and CI; Bedrock gives immutable versions, aliases, and per-prompt metrics.
+Git gives PRs, diffs, code review, and CI; Bedrock gives immutable numbered versions referenced by ARN; Parameter Store gives the pointer that says which ARN is live.

 - Evaluation is non-optional.
 A 50-example smoke set in CI catches the obvious; a 500-example golden set in the pipeline catches the subtle; a production canary catches the rest.